FreedomBen/breakout71/Readme.md

 ## To do

-- As soon as level condition is reached, lock it in and tell the user
 - change fortunate ball to work more like coin magnet, carrying the balls around to catch them at next puck bounce

 ## Done

+- review the "next unlocks" in score and game over
+- As soon as upgrade condition is reached, toast
+- As soon as level condition is reached, lock it in and tell the user
 - extra life only saves your last ball, max 7 instead of 3
 - Don't use "RAZ" in French explanations.
 - explain ghost coin's slow down effect